Inpatient Overflow Management with Proximal Policy Optimization: Model Formulation

 \section{Model Formulation}

 In this section, we present the queueing model formulation abstracted from the overflow problem.
 While we describe a general queueing model, we ensure it retains the key features relevant to our application.
 Specifically, the model is based on a parallel server system with multiple customer classes and server pools.
 Each customer class represents a medical specialty (or a cluster of related specialties), and each server pool corresponds to an inpatient unit (ward), with servers representing individual inpatient beds.
 We detail the queueing discipline along with the arrival and departure processes in Section~\ref{Subsec: queue}.
 We formulate the overflow decision problem as an MDP in Section~\ref{Sec:MDP model}.
-Table~\ref{tab:Notation complete order} in Appendix~\ref{app:notation} summarizes all the notations introduced in the model formulations and those used in later sections.
+Appendix~\ref{app:notation} summarizes all the notations.